 A combined pile and slab foundation was used in the ground during the construction of the OmniTurm.
 More than 50 piles with lengths of up to around 27 meters support the high-rise.
 At the same time, they prevent the horizontal inflow of groundwater to the excavation pit.

 The building comprises more than 43,850 square meters of class A office space, approximately 8,175 square meters of modern residential space, and more than 1,579 square meters of publicly accessible space.
-After completion, the high-rise building will offer flexible and efficient spaces with state-of-the-art functionality that will meet the requirements of modern and larger tenants, as well as catering for urban residential tenants in every respect.
-It is striving to achieve the LEED Platinum certification after completion.
+The high-rise building offers flexible and efficient spaces with state-of-the-art functionality that meet the requirements of modern and larger tenants, as well as catering for urban residential tenants in every respect.
+Also, OmniTurm achieved the LEED Platinum certification.